 Who Has Better SEO?
 WordPress or Joomla?

-There are hundreds of WordPress vs Joomla SEO blog posts on the net every year.
+There are hundreds of WordPress vs Joomla SEO blog posts published every year.
 These blog posts usually focus on comparing certain features that one CMS has over the other and is usually geared towards plugins and extensions.
 Most WordPress vs Joomla posts you find on the net are used for link bait and traffic to their website.
 These posts are just regurgitated content written by hired content writers that have no real world experience using either platform for actual clients or their own business.
 There have been others that mention WordPress vs Joomla SEO differences too, and those are all 100% based on the opinions of the author of the post and not backed by any proof to substantially qualify their claims.

 We decided to test the SEO of both WordPress and Joomla as they come “out of the box” in a head to head test.
 This test will hopefully put to bed all the theories that are spread throughout the world every year by the so called SEO’s that just guess at everything they do.
 So let’s put this to bed right now and get on with the test results and how we did it.

 The idea behind this test was to determine if there is an “out of the box” SEO benefit between WordPress and Joomla content management systems without using any plugins/extensions.
 This test could possibly determine if Google favors one CMS over the other.

 WordPress vs Joomla SEO Test Video Presentation